kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/modules/03.storage/lab.md

 ## Part 1: test coverage for every entities

-To get started, we provided some exemple on how to create CRUD operation on a channel entity.
-Use this as an example to create the same for users and messages.

 The storage is currently using an in-memory `store` object located inside the `lib/db` module.
 It is not persistent.
 A new process will create a new database.

+To get started, we provided some examples on how to create CRUD operation on the channel entity.

-Only the channels tests are implemented, you must implement the messages and users tests.
+Only the tests for the `channel` entity are implemented and we only tests channels creation and listing.
+This is enough for now as we don't need to update or delete a channel.
+You must implement the messages and users tests.
 Start by removing all the occurences of `.skip` inside the test folder and make sure the tests are passing by enriching the `./lib/db.js` and `./lib/app.js` modules.

 ## Part 2: persistent storage